ThePyth0nKid/pp2Memory/README.md

 This website is made up of the following sections:

 1. Header
-2. Story-area
+2. Game-area
-3. Game-area
+3. Game controls
-4.
+4. Story/Chatbot
-5. Ask us
-6. Footer with social medid icons

 ## Header